 If you’re looking to branch into the world of social media marketing for your eCommerce business, just go for it!
 The most important step is the first one.
 Use our framework to get started: assess and build your personas, analyze your competitors, and define your goals.
 Then, use listening, learning, and responding as your guideposts for developing your strategy.

 From there, develop a plan that leverages both brand-building and sales activation content across various social media channels.
 Experiment with the types of content you create, from organic to user-generated, and track their success.
 Over time, you’ll learn more about your business, what works and what doesn’t, and most importantly—you’ll learn about your customers.

 Once you get your social media marketing, just remember it doesn’t stop there.
 Building brand awareness is useless if those viewers don’t actually turn into revenue and customers.
-That’s why we created the How To Create An ECommerce Lead Nurturing Campaign guide so you can learn how to set up a sophisticated and automated lead nurturing campaign.
-Download your step-by-step guide to see ROI from your social media marketing activities today!
+That’s why we created the ECommerce Marketing Intro to Lead Gen guide so you can learn how to increase your sales and decrease your customer acquisition costs!
+Download your guide and start strategizing all the components you need to get your lead generation campaign started.